-Going 3D: punch only actual holes (black pencils marks were originally used to mark squares that needed to be unpunched for auto wrap on right, not the best choice for B/W scans).
-Two row sequences are punched, so no elongation is needed for either repeat.
-Miter shaping is shown on left, spiral on right; mem <– indicates direction for KC row; decreasing angles are auto wrapped, increasing angles need not be as seen in the top of miter on left, where needles are returned back to work to create the reverse shape.
+Going 3D: punch only actual holes (black pencils marks were originally used to mark squares that needed to be unpunched for the auto wrap on right, not the best choice for B/W scans).
+Two-row sequences are punched, so no elongation is needed for either repeat.
+Miter shaping is shown on left, spiral on right; mem <– indicates the direction for KC row; decreasing angles are auto-wrapped, increasing angles need not be as seen in the top of miter on left, where needles are returned back to work to create the reverse shape.

 Some ruffle possibilities: all knit rows were added to the card on left with snaps, and are composed of all punched holes.
-The number of all knit rows between held segments determines the spacing between wedges and the degree of spiraling of final fabric.
+The number of all knit rows between held segments determines the spacing between wedges and the degree of spiraling of the final fabric.
 KC row needs to be R to L for A, left to right B. Holding sequences are now staggered, changing the angle of the resulting curves.
 Where 2 stitches are brought to hold on the carriage side, a short float is created.

 The recommended minimum for punchcard length is generally stipulated to be 36 rows.
 Card A without the added rows is 28 rows high (last 2 rows are for card overlap when adding snaps), so the repeat below, with extra segment removed, would need to be punched twice

 B: dotted lines outline segment: yellow dots on purl side, the 1 needle floatsone possible card revision: red dots indicate punched holes, stitches in hold as carriage moves from left to rightany difference in the swatch, in this yarn, was almost imperceptible; results would vary depending on yarn thickness and fiber content.